gdbooks/3DCollisions/Chapter4/aabb-triangle.md

     // the most extreme of the triangle points intersects r
     // You might need to write Min & Max functions that take 3 arguments if (Max(-Max(p0, p1, p2), Min(p0, p1, p2)) > r) {
-        return false;
+        // This means BOTH of the points of the projected triangle
+        // are outside the projected half-length of the AABB
+        // Therefore the axis is seperating and we can exit return false;
     }